Helco/zzdocs/docs/resources/RWBS/RWClump.md

-## RWClump (0x0010)
+# RWClump (0x0010)

 `A Clump is a container for a Frame hierarchy to which Atomics, Lights and Cameras are attached.` - [gtamodding](http://www.gtamodding.com/wiki/RpClump)

-As ZanZarah does not save any light or camera data this section is exclusively used as root section of [[DFF files|DFF]].
+As ZanZarah does not save any light or camera data this section is exclusively used as root section of [[DFF files]].
 The structure data is not really intersting as the count of Atomics, etc. can be counted by just reading the other child sections.

 ## Structure format